1.1 Promotion of local culture and history

 Department of Tourism and Resorts of Lviv Regional State Administration (Lviv Oblast, Ukraine)

 Agency of Regional Development and Crossborder cooperation “Transcarpathia” (Zakarpattya Oblast, Ukraine)

 Communal Institution of Lviv Regional Council Administration of Historical-cultural Reserve “Tustan” (Lviv Oblast, Ukraine)

 The East European State Higher School in Przemyśl (Podkarpackie Voivodeship, Poland)

-The ROSETTES project aims at preserving the culture of the Carpathians by 11 partners from Poland and Ukraine.
-They will jointly promote the common heritage within the Rosette Carpathian Centre organization composed of four local Centres in: Kolochava, Urych and Kosiv as well as Bystre.
-This new network will share the Carpathians traditions within local communities and tourists via crafts workshops, seminars, exhibitions and other events (traditional handicrafts, ceramics sculpture, iconog- raphy, music, architecture, cooking etc).
-All four Centres will cooperate closely exchanging the knowledge and experiences as the Carpathians heritage is their common treasure.
-Creating a knowledge database on the geography, history and culture of the Carpathians preserving legacy and relics is another crucial part of the project.
-The web portal will ensure also open access for interested researchers and visitors.
+The ROSETTES project was aimed at preserving the culture of the Carpathians by 11 partners from Poland and Ukraine.
+They have jointly promoted the common heritage within the Rosette Carpathian Centres organization composed of four local Centres in Kolochava, Urych, and Kosiv as well as Bystre.
+The creation of centres included restoration and repair work as well as equipment.
+The new network is sharing the Carpathians' traditions with local communities and tourists via crafts workshops, festivals, seminars, exhibitions and other events.
+All four Centres are exchanging the knowledge and experiences of the Carpathians' heritage as their common treasure.
+Creating a database on the geography, history, and culture of the Carpathians preserving legacy and relics was another crucial part of the project.
+The web portal has ensured also open access for interested researchers and visitors.

-The ROSETTES project will also make it easier to involve local communities in the management of cultural and historical as- sets.
-The project shall be the spark for further operation of four culture centres in Poland and Ukraine bringing the impetus to artists’ development and promoting the Carpathians unique area in Europe.
+The ROSETTES project has also made it easier to involve local communities in the management of cultural and historical assets.
+The project is the spark for further operation of four culture centers in Poland and Ukraine bringing the impetus to artists’ development and promoting the Carpathians' unique area in Europe.